Copyright by Melissa Hanberry.

 Below is a guest post from Melissa Hanberry, from Hattiesburg, Mississippi.
-Melissa writes eloquently of the lessons of faith that she and her family have learned as her 16-year-old daughter, Maggie, battles cancer.
-(Melissa is seated in this family photo, with her daughter Maggie seated on the chair arm, and daughter Mollie and husband Phil standing.)
+Melissa wrote this post in 2014, eloquently describing the lessons of faith that she and her family have learned as her daughter, Maggie, battled cancer from age 16 to age 20.
+Maggie went to be with the Lord on July 31, 2018.
+(Melissa is seated in this family photo, with her daughter Maggie seated on the chair arm, and daughter Molly and husband Phil standing.)

 Even though I walk through the valley of the shadow of death, I fear no evil, for You are with me;